Universal relations to measure neutron star properties from targeted r-mode searches: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we showed how to measure the various neutron star intrinsic properties from a future successful r-mode detection using the current and third generation GW detectors.
+We mainly focused on how to break the degeneracy between the MoI and distance measurement from a r-mode detection that was recently pointed out in~\cite{Sieniawska2021}.
 Using the universal relations obtained in our earlier work~\citep{Ghosh2023}, for targeted pulsars we can measure the compactness and the dimensionless tidal deformability from the measured CGW frequency.
 Using the ``I-love-Q'' relations, we can then calculate the normalised MoI and knowledge of the true EOS allows to calculate the MoI($I$) of the system.
 Stiffer EOS predicts higher value of MoI which is expected as stiffer EOS predicts higher radius for a NS.
-This way, we can break the degeneracy between the MoI and the distance measurement from the CGW measurement that were discussed in~\cite{Sieniawska2021} and measure the distance of the pulsar using gravitational observations.
-We also showed that with the recent upper limits for the r-mode strain amplitude, we can estimate pulsar distance upto tens of kilo-parsecs. \\
+Once the MoI is known, we can easily calculate the distance($d$) from the measured strain amplitude($h_0$).
+This way, from the measurement of the characteristic strain amplitude($h_0$) and the CGW frequency($f_{GW}$), we can measure the distance of the pulsar using these continuous gravitational observations and break the degeneracy with MoI.
+But this way of distance measurement still suffers from its degeneracy with inclination angle similar to binary GW observations~\citep{Nissanke_2010, Schutz_2011}.
+In future, the network of five detectors with the recent addition of KAGRA~\citep{Aso2013} and upcoming LIGO-India~\citep{Saleem_2021} or the triangular configuration of the ET~\citep{ET1} would further increase the network’s sensitivity to constrain both the inclination angle and distance~\citep{Usman_2019}.
+Electromagnetic observations of the pulsars can also be used to constrain the inclination angle and thus breaking their degeneracy with distance~\citep{Benli_2021}. \\